critocrito/sugarcube/packages/plugin-googlesheets/README.md

 ### `sheets_export`

 Export data to a Google spreadsheet.
 This plugin merges existing data with new data.
 Duplicates are removed.
-If a sheet doesn't exist yet a new one will be created.
-By specifying `google.copy_from_spreadsheet` and `google.copy_from_sheet` the new sheet will be copied from a template.
+If a sheet doesn't exist yet, a new one will be created.
+Before any values are exported a backup of the target sheet is created with the name of `<sheet-name>-bkp`.
+If the export succeeds, the backup sheet is deleted.

+By specifying `google.copy_from_spreadsheet` and `google.copy_from_sheet` the
+new sheet will be copied from a template.
 Both of those options have to be provided if a new sheet should be create from a template.

 - `google.client_id`: The identifier for this client.
 - `google.client_secret`: A secret that is used by this client.